PurpleKingdomGames/indigo-website/indigodocs/information/key-concepts.md

 1. Known time - each frame's logic gets one time value regardless of how long it takes to process the frame.
 2. Pseudo randomness - seeded from the game's running time, but you can always find out what "random" values were used provided you use a propagated `dice` instance.
 3. Immutability - the state and all inputs to a frame are immutable, leading to consistent results.
-4. Side effect free, declarative APIs - since your state is immutable, you must describe what you'd like to happen next, rather than being able to directly action it now, all but eliminating race conditions.
+4. Side effect free, declarative APIs - since your state is immutable you must describe what you'd like to happen next, rather than being able to directly action it now.
+This all but eliminates race conditions.
 5. Predictable scene composition - `SceneUpdateFragment`s are combined very simply allowing you to test the view description in an ordinary unit test.

-## "Your whole game, as a single, pure, stateless function."
+## "Your whole game as a single, pure, stateless function."

-The default interfaces you're presented with as part of Indigo's framework offer a range of functions and values that you need to decide how to implement, but that's all just to improve the user experience.
+The default interfaces you are presented with as part of Indigo's framework offer a range of functions and values that you need to decide how to implement, but that's all just there to improve the user experience.

-Beneath the API is a _single function_ that looks something like this:
+Beneath the APIs of the entry points is a _single function_ that looks a bit like this:

 ```scala
 def run(